Atlantis-Software/salesDocument/README.md

 It will take automatically all the line.

-For a nomenclature line , we must define a level.
+For a component line , we must define a level.
 For each level with have a arrow in the first line.

 Example :
 ```javascript